SAVE THE TURTLES

 You might be surprised to discover that the Canadians don't get the nod as being first.
 Neither will the annual flock of loyal annual visitors from the Midwest.
 No, the title of Winter Texan Champion goes to the (...drum roll...) the Lepidochelys kempii, who along with their cousins have been hitting the beaches of Texas for over 100 million years!

 In 1997 only eight nests were found along the Texas coast.
 But since that time, slowly, nesting grounds grew to include 51 nests in 2005.
-This year observers counted 101 nests, a surprising increase and encouraging to those fighting to save the species.
+As early as 2014, observers counted 101 nests, a surprising increase and encouraging to those fighting to save the species.
 But while marine scientists are expressing some optimism, they say a long battle to full recovery still lies ahead -- if it can happen at all.

 The Texas coast is the most dangerous place in the world for nesting and migrating Kemp's ridley sea turtles.
 And it is the only U.S. nesting site for the species.
 As shipping, pleasure boating and commercial fishing boomed all along the Texas coast, the dangers dramatically increased.
 Combined with greatly disturbed nesting grounds caused by the growing number of recreational beach visitors each year and the ensuing encroachment of commercial development, the turtles chances for propagation and survival decreased through the years with little hope of natural revival.